 Custom Fabricated Support Grid Project

-“Our goal was for the end user to be completely satisfied,” said Lewis.
-“We were happy to work hand-in-hand with our customer to overcome any obstacles.”
+“Our goal was for the end-user to be completely satisfied,” said Lewis.
+“We were happy to work hand-in-hand with our customers to overcome any obstacles.”

 “In the end, the project was full of new ideas, challenges and deadlines, but I am very proud of the fact the team at Marco met all of these headlong and resolved them quickly and creatively, thus reinforcing why the customer came to us in the first place,” said Mapes.
 “I believe we are uniquely qualified for this type of work.
 Both our customer and the end-user have stated they are exceptionally pleased with our performance and will definitely be calling Marco again with future work.”